aspineon/specification-pattern/README.md

 ## Authors

-See also the list of [contributors](https://github.com/uetoyo/spec/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/uetoyo/specification-pattern/contributors) who participated on this project.

 ## License